lanirage/lanirage/README.md

 <!--
 **lanirage/lanirage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here with are some ideas to get you started:

 -  🐍 Python Beginner | 🌱 Learning and Growing | 👩‍💻 Passionate about Coding
 - 🌱 I’m currently learning ...